Limited availability by phone; questions by email.

 What does this mean for you as a customer of The Silver Mountain?

-At present (2025), The Silver Mountain still accepts cash payments up to €10,000 for certain transactions, fully in line with current legal frameworks.
-The following conditions apply:
+Up to and including 31 December 2025, The Silver Mountain accepted cash payments up to €10,000 for certain transactions.
+The following conditions applied:

-- a 1% administrative fee applies for processing and depositing cash.
+• a 1 percent administrative fee applied for handling and depositing cash;

 This still allows customers who value privacy or convenience to pay for gold in cash within existing limits.

-- larger purchases must be paid via bank transfer or other electronic methods;
+• All purchases must be completed exclusively via bank transfer or other electronic payment methods

-- order procedures and payment information on the website will be updated accordingly.
+• The ordering procedures and payment information have been updated accordingly.

 What does this mean for customers buying Physical Gold?